5/8/2024

 Lizzie Dove

 Perfect.
 That's helpful.
-And then just one follow-up.
-On the buyback, you made very solid progress there.
-I guess in theory, if I look at the numbers, it feels like with the cash you have and the revolver, you could potentially finish that by the end of this year.
-So how do you evaluate the pacing and capital allocation priorities of that versus deleveraging or capital investments or anything else hotels, I guess,
+And then just one follow-up on the buyback, you know, you made very solid progress there.
+I guess like in theory, if I look at the numbers, it feels like with the cash you have and the revolver, you could potentially finish that by the end of this year.
+So how do you evaluate kind of the pacing and capital allocation priorities of that versus, you know, the leveraging or capital investments or anything else hotels, I guess, do?

 speaker